ghc/ghc/docs/users_guide/exts/pragmas.rst

 self-recursive function, the loop breaker can only be the function itself, so an ``INLINE`` pragma is always ignored.

-Syntactically, an ``INLINE`` pragma for a function can be put anywhere its type signature could be put.

 ``INLINE`` pragmas are a particularly good idea for the ``then``/``return`` (or ``bind``/``unit``) functions in a monad.
 For example, in GHC's own ``UniqueSupply`` monad code, we have: ::